 While we agree with Schumpeter that Walras’s system implicitly includes the aggregates commonly considered in macroanalysis, (Walras’s system) can hardly be credited with distinctions between basic and surplus Expenditure, Receipts, Outlay, Income, and much less with an account of their various dynamic relations.
 But until such distinctions are drawn and their dynamic significance understood, the aggregates and relations cannot be contained implicitly in any (explanatory) system.
 [CWL 15, 91-92]

-Macroeconomics must come of age; it must have a determinate structure to which corresponds a determinate field; it must be constituted by a cluster of insights which cohere (hang together) in a single, invariant, explanatory unity.
+Macroeconomics must come of age; it must discover and communicate the dynamics of the objective economic process of production and exchange.
+The objective process has a determinate structure exhibiting its own determinate set of relations expressible as a determinate set of laws constituting a determinate macroeconomic field theory.
+The laws of this macroeconomic field theory are constituted by a cluster of insights which cohere (hang together) in a single, invariant, explanatory unity.

 “There is a point in the history of any science when it comes of age, when it has a determinate systematic structure to which corresponds a determinate field.”
 [CWL 10, 241-42]